bhangun/mandau/README.md

 #### Option A: Install using curl (Recommended)

 Install Mandau directly using the curl command.
-This method automatically detects your platform and installs the appropriate binaries.
+This method automatically detects your platform and installs the appropriate binaries with enhanced configuration.

 **Important**: The installation requires sudo privileges to install to `/usr/local/bin/`.